Juncker (singer)

-Christian Juncker (born in Holstebro, Denmark) better known by his mononym Juncker is a Danish pop singer, songwriter and guitarist signed to Columbia Records, and later to ArtPeople and eventually Target Records.
+Christian Juncker, better known by his mononym Juncker, is a Danish pop singer, songwriter and guitarist signed to Columbia Records, and later to ArtPeople and eventually Target Records.

+Juncker was born in Holstebro, Denmark.
 He started in 1995 in the Danish band Bloom and in the 2000s formed for some time a duo in collaboration with Jakob Groth Bastiansen known also as Juncker.

 Christian has developed a solo singer-songwriter career and had a comeback with the song "Havana" in 2014, the theme of the Danish television series Kurs Mod Fjerne Kyster.
-The sing was co-written by Christian Juncker and Henrik Balling.
+The song was co-written by Christian Juncker and Henrik Balling.